 I remember chatting with an experienced marketer, he said to me “Test the shit out of everything.
 You will make assumptions that are wrong, and you have no idea what will actually work.”

 I always viewed marketing as an art form.
 Being from a technical background, I didn’t think I could figure it out.

-I also try thinking “what the one big domino I can knock over”.
-If I knock this one over either all the others will fall, and the ones that don’t, are irrelevant.
+I also try thinking “What is the one big domino I can knock over”.
+If I knock this one over all the others will fall, and the ones that don’t, are irrelevant.